5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 - Use a native SMBIOS for Ivy Bridge CPUs for optimal performance (no more spoofing required)
 - Install OTA updates [which wouldn't be possible otherwise](https://github.com/5T33Z0/OC-Little-Translated/tree/main/S_System_Updates#fixing-issues-with-system-update-notifications-in-macos-113-and-newer)

-> **Warning**
+### Disclaimer
-This guide is not for beginners!
-There are a lot of things to consider when trying to get newer versions of macOS working on unsupported hardware.
-DON'T upgrade from an existing working version of macOS.
-You won't be able to downgrade afterwards if something goes wrong.
-Perform a clean install on a spare internal disk or create a new volume on your current one.
+This guide is intended to provide general information for adjusting your EFI and config.plist to install and run macOS Ventura and newer on unsupported Wintel systems.
+It is not a comprehensive configuration guide.
+Please refrain from using the "report issue" function to seek individualized assistance for fixing your config.
+Such issue reports will be closed immediately!

 ## Precautions and Limitations
 This is what you need to know before attempting to install macOS Monterey and newer on unsupported systems: